kentcdodds/glamorous-website/other/CONTRIBUTING_DOCUMENTATION.md

 Thank you so much for your help!
 Now, please read the notes below!

 ## Important Markdown notes:

-Because the **content and markdown is written in a JavaScript file** and uses template literals, we use `~` rather than backticks (\`) because we don't want to have to escape common things like codeblocks.
-We use `replace` to swap `~` to a backtick so hopefully this is pretty straightforward.

 ### Special Syntax